 - You can also skip de-heading the corn, it won’t compromise the flavor but only the pozole texture.
 Or, if you using canned pre-cooked hominy, you can just rinse it with cold water and continue with the recipe.

 - If you don’t have a large enough pot you can use two medium pots or half the recipe.

 - The consistency of the soup depends on how much water you add during the cooking.
-Some people likes their pozole to have a soupy-almost liquid consistency.
-Me in the other hand, likes more a thick and gravy-ish pozole.
-So basically is up to you.
+Some people like their pozole to have a soupy-almost liquid consistency while others like it thicker.

 - The liquid from the pozole should be a little thick; if this is not the case, you can smash some corn kernels against the sides of the pot using a large spoon.